mahendrapaipuri/ceems/website/docs/components/ceems-lb.md

 ## Background

-The motivation behind creating CEEMS load balancer component is that Prometheus TSDB do not enforce any sort of access control over its metrics querying.
-This means once a user has been given the permissions to query a Prometheus TSDB, they can query _any_ metrics stored in the TSDB.
+The motivation behind creating CEEMS load balancer component is that neither Prometheus TSDB nor Grafana Pyroscope enforce any sort of access control over its metrics/profiles querying.
+This means once a user has been given the permissions to query a Prometheus TSDB/Grafana Pyroscope server, they can query _any_ metrics/profiles stored in the server.

-Generally, it is not necessary to expose TSDB to end users directly and it is done using Grafana as Prometheus datasource.
+Generally, it is not necessary to expose TSDB/Pyroscope server to end users directly and it is done using Grafana as Prometheus/Pyroscope datasource.
 Dashboards that are exposed to the end users need to have query access on the underlying datasource that the dashboard uses.
 Although a regular user with [`Viewer`](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/#basic-roles)